 As one of the few remaining ex-slaves who had actually endured the horrors of the transatlantic journey, and who had memories of their lives in Africa, Cudjo’s story became a sensation within the tight-knit community of anthropological writers at the time.

 Arthur Fauset, a writer and folklorist of the early 20th century, talked to Cudjo in 1925, where Cudjo relayed many of the animal stories of his culture’s oral tradition to Fauset.

 By then, Cudjo was the last survivor of the Clotilde, and the last person alive to have been brought to America from Africa as a slave.

 Fauset published these stories, as well as an account by Cudjo Lewis of hunting back home in Africa.

 However, his largest cultural impact arrived when he met pioneering American author and folklorist Zora Neale Hurston.
 She wrote and published articles about Cudjo’s story, and took pictures and video of him.

 Cudjo Lewis died July 17, 1935, at the age of 95, outliving his wife and all of his children by 27 years.

 The life of Cudjo Lewis is an interesting look at the slave trade and displays the rich cultures that were brought to the U.S. from Africa, and then stomped out through the cultural genocide that accompanied slavery.

-Enjoy this article on Cudjo Lewis?
+Enjoy this article on Cudjo Lewis, the last slave brought to the United States?
 Next, read the story of the slave who escaped George Washington’s estate.
-Then, see how footage of a modern day African slave market sparked outrage around the world.
+Then, see footage of a modern-day African slave market that sparked outrage around the world.